liferay/lexicon-site/src/pages/docs/patterns/Forms/text_input_group.md

 <div class="page-description">{$page.description}</div>

 ### Layout

-The layout of an input has a bit of freedom.
-You are allowed to configure elements on the left or the right side of the field or both at same time.
+An input field's layout is flexible.
+You can add elements on either side of the field.

-Usually the components placed around the textfield are buttons, split button and/or help labels.
-These help labels are placed to make more explicit things as currency, unit of measurement, digits, email addresses, etc.
+Usually the components placed around the text field are buttons, split buttons, and/or help labels.
+Help labels are placed to clarify values such as currency, unit of measurement, digits, email addresses, etc.

 ### Types